DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 This list shows common issues with the debugger and their solutions, so you can solve problems quickly.
 In case you could not find an answer here, please feel free to ask on our [Support forum](https://community.devsense.com).

+> **Note** This guide is mainly useful if you are configuring PHP yourself.
+Many of the following issues are automatically validated by **PHP Tools for Visual Studio**

 ## Checklist

 - Run the following script: